Notes for the Next ddcutil Release (Draft)

 Release 2.0.0 is a major update to ddcutil, containing significant performance improvements.
 The version of the shared library is not backwards compatible.

 For notes on changes to the shared library, see Shared Library Changes for the Next Release (Draft)

-ddcutil installation installs file /usr/lib/modules-load.d/ddcutil.conf to ensure that kernel module i2c-dev is loaded at boot time (if it is not built into the kernel).
+ddcutil installation creates file /usr/lib/modules-load.d/ddcutil.conf to ensure that kernel module i2c-dev is loaded at boot time (should it not be built into the kernel).

-Along with the udev rules changes in release 1.4.1, this change means ddcutil should just work "out of the box" with no special system configuration.
-The most signficiant exception is that special settings may still be needed for the proprietary Nvidia driver.
+Taken together, these changes mean that ddcutil should just work "out of the box" with no special system configuration.
+The most signficiant exception is the special settings that may still be needed for the proprietary Nvidia driver.